 - During the first time of use it emits a slightly odd smell but that goes after a while and is worth putting up with to get warm!

-- Check the trouble shooting guide on the CA website to see if you can fix the issue yourself
+- Check the advice and support pages on the CA website to see if you can fix the issue yourself

 - Call 0800 707 6000, option 1 – if you are calling from a mobile use 0151 7281630 - 24hrs/day

 - For up to date details on reporting a fault, click here.
 This will help you give the correct information to the help desk